RobinBoers/gemdown/testdata/markdown/sample.md

 This is an example document used to test [Gemdown](https://git.dupunkto.org/~robin/libre0b11/gemdown).
 Specifically my fork which is is a very *opiniated* version of the [upstream](https://github.com/audiodude/gemdown).

+Look out!
+This is very much a Work In Progress(tm).

 It does a lot of things.
 Forexample, it ignores some _italics_ but keeps other *italics*.
 It doesn't touch words_with under_scores however.

 It also extracts links out of paragraphs, as you might have seen.
 It also does it for list items: